LuckyJimJD/Residency/_pages/syllabus.md

 #### Meeting

 - Final group meeting with faculty supervisor
+	- Day and time to be announced.

 #### Assignments

-- Journal: Learning Milestones and Benchmarks
-  - Using your Goal Statement as a platform, discuss your goals and compare with learning milestones and benchmarks.
-Discuss one challenge and one rewarding experience.
-How do you compare your knowledge and skills before and after your residency?
-What do you want to continue to improve during your remaining time in law school?
+- Journal 6 (see TWEN for prompt)
 - Time log

 #### Final Evaluation

-- Give your site supervisor a copy of the final evaluation form (to be posted by the end of Week 10)
+- Give final evaluation form to site supervisor
+	- The avaluation should be completed and posted to TWEN by the end of Week 10

 ## Week 10

 #### Assignments

 - Time log
-- Final evaluation (completed by site supervisor)
+- Site supervisor's final evaluation
 - Student self-evaluation
 - Certificate of Completion